MariaDimopoulou/Digit-Recognition-using-Singular-Value-Decomposition/README.md

 1. Common Misclassifications: Some commonly misclassified digits are displayed, providing insights into the model's performance.
 2. Impact of Changes: The impact of changing the number of basis vectors for specific digits is explored.

-## Usage
-Run the provided Python script to perform the analysis and obtain results.
-Adjust the parameters as needed for further experimentation.